 All Open House and outreach events previously scheduled through July 2020 are moved to a completely virtual format.
-Upon reopening, the next Open House and Outreach events for each site during Spring and Summer Semesters 2021 will not occur until a modified format is considered for each site: Swainsboro, Statesboro, and Augusta
+Upon reopening, the next Open House and Outreach events for each site during Spring and Summer Semesters 2021 will not occur until a modified format is considered for each site: in.
+Poprol Swainsboro, Statesboro, and Augusta

+Swainsboro, Statesboro, and Augusta

 New Student Orientation

 All Orientation program that had been previously schedule through the end of July 2020 are moved to a completely virtual format.
 All new students are required to complete the orientation process: